 10. Article syndication

-Many people create articles, and offer them to others as long as a link and attribution to the original source is made.
+Many people create articles, and offer them to others as long as a link and attribution to the source is made.
 The risk here is that the search engines may filter out the original article and show one of the syndicated copies.